Loop is a do-it-yourself closed-loop insulin delivery system, which consists of 4 components:

 - Loop interface is designed to be transparent to the user, and easy to use

-- Open-source code benefits from review and feedback by many users
+- Open-source code benefits from reviews and feedback by many users

 Is Loop for Me?